 Credit: Shannon McCollum

-McCollum, father of Atlanta rapper Lil Yachty, told The Atlanta Journal-Constitution “Forever I Love Atlanta” is his biggest show to date.
+McCollum, father of Atlanta rapper Lil Yachty, told The Atlanta Journal-Constitution that “Forever I Love Atlanta” is his biggest show to date.

-“I’m trying to narrow it down but it’s so hard,” he said.
+“I’m trying to narrow it down, but it’s so hard,” he said.
 “It’s going to be a special night because this is an homage to Atlanta and an appreciation for my city.”

 Growing up in the West End, McCollum saw his father, Philip McCollum, capture athletes, politicians, business owners and community organizers as one of the AJC’s first Black staff photographers before becoming a staff photographer at Morehouse College.